Definition and Examples of a Silent Second Mortgage

 One example of a silent second mortgage is associated with a Department of Housing and Urban Development (HUD) program called the Good Neighbor Next Door (GNND).
 The GNND program allows eligible full-time law enforcement officers, teachers, firefighters, and emergency responders to purchase an eligible home at a 50% discount if they agree to live in the home for a three-year period.
 These homes are typically in revitalization areas.

 To make this discount work, 50% of the loan is underwritten as a primary mortgage.
 This first mortgage includes closing costs and other fees.
 The other 50% is underwritten as a second mortgage serviced by HUD.
 The second mortgage is called a soft or silent second mortgage and is closed immediately after the first loan, yet homeowners only pay on the first mortgage.

-To get a silent second mortgage yourself, you should research programs and find professionals knowledgeable about that program to work with.
+To get a silent second mortgage yourself, you should research programs and find professionals knowledgeable about the program to work with.

-- Find a program: These can come from a variety of sources, including individual communities, the federal government, state programs, and nonprofit organizations.
-Search “down payment assistance” programs online.
+- Find a program: These can come from various sources, including individual communities, the federal government, state programs, and nonprofit organizations.
+Search for “down payment assistance” programs online.
 Also, contact your local housing authority for help finding programs.